patternfly/patternfly-org/packages/v4/src/content/accessibility/skip-to-content/skip-to-content.md

 ## To make skip to content accessible:
 - Make sure the skip to content can be accessed with **Tab**
-- Give the skip to content a tabindex of -1 so that it can receive programmatic focus for keyboard and screen reader users.
-For more info on this tabindex, see [the WebAIM page for tabindex](https://webaim.org/techniques/keyboard/tabindex#zero-negative-one).
+- Give the target of the skip to content link a tabindex of -1.
+Internet Explorer and Chrome require this attribute to make this component work consistently.